cloro

 Browserless homepage

 Browserless (now owned by Nstbrowser) provides headless Chrome APIs.
-Useful if you want to build your own ChatGPT scraper without running Docker containers for Chrome yourself, and you’d rather not commit to a fully-managed infrastructure layer.
+It’s useful if you want to build your own ChatGPT scraper without running Docker containers for Chrome yourself.

 Key features